 More information is available from the Royal Commission into Institutional Responses to Child Sexual Abuse website, including about its terms of reference, how to provide information to the Royal Commission and the support services available to the victims of child sexual abuse.

-On 14 July 2013 the Australian Government announced the 28 organisations that will provide community-based support services to people who participate in the Royal Commission.
+The Australian Government has funded 40 organisations to provide community-based support services to people who participate in the Royal Commission.

-The competitive selection process did not identify suitable applicants to deliver specialist services to people living with disability, Indigenous Australians and people who have suffered abuse from religious organisations or clergy.
+The funding also includes specialist services for people living with disability, Indigenous Australians and people who have suffered abuse from religious organisations or clergy.

 If you have any questions about the Royal Commission community-based support services, please contact DSS for assistance at email@example.com.